 On sites with mature or important trees or hedgerows, groups of trees or woodland, the protection of such features shall be promoted in any development scheme.
-A tree survey will be required to accompany planning applications for any development of sites containing such features.

 Where such features make a significant contribution to the street scene or landscape but are not protected within the proposed development, such proposals will be resisted.